travis-ci/docs-travis-ci-com/user/billing-autorefill.md

 ### How it works

-Activating the Auto-Refill option adds 25,000 credits to your balance each time your credit level drops below 5,000 credits.
-Users can switch off the Auto-Refill feature at any time.
+Activating the Auto-Refill option allows you to continue building in case your monthly or annual credits run out.
+Whenever your credit balance drops below a certain threshold, a set amount of credits will be purchased and upon a successful transaction added to your account.

-For [usage-based plans](/user/billing-overview/#usage-based-plans), whenever your credit balance, drops below a certain *threshold*, a set *amount* of credits will be purchased and upon a successful transaction added to your account.
+Enable this option to select a threshold amount and a refill amount of credits to continue building.
+The Plan you are on determines what selection add-ons are available for you.
+Press Apply to confirm the newly set Auto-refill values so whenever the account is below the set threshold, your credits replenish immediately and not at the start of your next build.

-For [concurrency based plans](user/billing-overview/#concurrency-based-plans) the Auto-Refill applies only, if the account owner has purchased credits in order to use credit-based feature, like [higher instance size](/user/billing-overview/#vm-instance-sizes-and-credit-cost) or macOS builds.
+To stop credit replenishment, simply disable the Auto-refill option

-Once credits are added to the account and auto-refill is enabled, going below a certain *threshold* triggers the transaction to refill your account with a set *amount* of credits.
+> **The Auto-Refill option is not available for users on manual plans.**

 ### Billing